 Regular exercise throughout your pregnancy can help you stay healthy.
 It can improve your posture and decrease common discomforts such as backaches and fatigue.
 Evidence suggests that exercise during pregnancy can help prevent gestational diabetes.
 However, be careful not to overdo it only do what is comfortable for you.
 Do not try a new strenuous activity.
 Walking is a safe starter.
 30 minutes of moderate exercise on 4-6 days of the week is recommended.

-Following this Diet and exercise if you are planning to become a mother to keep you improve your fertility if you are looking for any further advice infertility you can contact one of our expert doctors who will guide you through your fertility journey.
+Following this advice can help you to keep you improve your fertility if you are looking for any further advice infertility you can contact one of our expert doctors who will guide you through your fertility journey.